Investing for Beginners

 That’s what this investing for beginners’ guide aims to solve.
 In the end, you‘ll know what to do.

-We’ll go over the basic knowledge you need.
+In this article, we’ll go over the basic knowledge you need.
 Then, we’ll present a few ideas well suited for beginners.
-Let’s dive in:

 First, an Overview: